 The aim of this course is to introduce students to theories of personality in the 21st century, and to note similarities and important differences between the various positions.
-Topics covered include post-Freudian psychodynamic approaches, including object relations and mentalisation approaches, psychodynamic attachment approaches, and neuropsychoanalysis.
-Trait, Humanistic and Positive psychology approaches, as well as personal construct theory and evolutionary psychology approaches are also addressed.
-The aim here is to provide a critical approach and examine the contributions from the major schools of thought within personality (e.g., psychodynamic, humanistic and trait approaches).
+Topics covered include post-Freudian psychodynamic approaches, including object relations theory and neuropsychoanalysis.
+The unit also covers Trait approaches and Dynamic personality perspectives.
+Humanistic and Positive psychology approaches, as well as personal construct theory and evolutionary psychology approaches, are also addressed.
+The aim here is to provide a critical approach and examine the contributions from the major schools of thought within personality.

 PSY336 Personality & its disorders

 This course examines contemporary themes in personality research, including the place of personality research within psychology as a whole and the relationship between culture and personality.
-How modern perspectives on personality address culture will be considered, and the course will also examine the nature of self, identity, and ‘personality pathology’ (e.g., dissociative identity disorder), within a cultural context.
+The unit considers how modern perspectives on personality address culture, and the course also examines the nature of self, identity, and ‘personality pathology’ (e.g., dissociative identity disorder) within a cultural context.